 Alcohol consumption has been linked with a rise in alcohol-associated cancers.
 They are devastating, and because alcohol is so addictive, it can be hard to resist.
 But by cutting down on your alcohol cravings, you may reduce the risk of developing a type of cancer that could irreversibly affect your life.

 Cutting back or not drinking alcohol will help protect yourself against head and neck, esophageal, liver, breast & colorectal cancers associated with excessive long-term consumption.
-Research by the American Journal Of Public Health in 2009 also states similar stats.

 4. Weight Loss